Morphology of anisotropic chains in a magneto-rheological fluid during aggregation and disaggregation processes: Materials and Methods

+The volume fraction of particles $\phi$ in the solution is defined as the fraction of the volume occupied by the particles over the total volume of the solution.
+For the purpose of this study, it is more useful to use an effective surface fraction, which is calculated by dividing the total area occupied by all the clusters contained in the image by the image total area.
+Hereafter, $\phi_{2D}$ will refer to this effective surface fraction.
 These parameters, $\lambda$ and $\phi_{2D}$, can be used to define two characteristic length scales.
-First, we can define a distance, $R_1$, at which the dipole-dipole interaction energy is equal to the energy of thermal fluctuations, i.e., $R_1 \equiv 2a\lambda^{1/3}$.
-Second, we may define an initial average inter-particle distance, $R_0 \equiv 2a\phi_{2D}^{1/2}$.
+The first quantity is the distance, $R_1$, at which the dipole-dipole interaction energy is equal to the energy of thermal fluctuations, i.e., $R_1 \equiv 2a\lambda^{1/3}$.
+The second one is an initial average inter-particle distance $R_0 \approx 2a\phi_{2D}^{1/2}$.
 The ratio of these two length scales allows us to distinguish between diffusion limited and field driven aggregation processes.
-If at the time the field is switched on $R_1 < R_0$, the aggregation process should be diffusion limited, while if $R_1 > R_0$, the aggregation process should be field driven.
+If $R_1 < R_0$ at the time the field is switched on, the aggregation process should be diffusion limited, whereas if $R_1 > R_0$, the aggregation process should be field driven.

-The sedimentation velocity for the particles in the suspension can be calculated from the buoyancy force as $v \approx (2 a^2 g(\rho-\rho_s))/(9\eta)$, where $g$ is the gravity constant, and $\eta$ and $\rho_s$ are the viscosity and density of the solvent, respectively.
-Thus the sedimentation velocity in our experiment is 0.43 $\mu$m /s.

-When the sample cell containing the magnetic suspension is introduced in the experimental setup, it is left at least $15$ minutes to equilibrate without external field, to allow for particle sedimentation and temperature stabilization.
-After this time, most of the particles lay in a thin layer of $2$ particles diameter depth, located right above the bottom quartz window.

-After this equilibration time, we capture images during $5$ minutes without field and then, a constant uniform magnetic field is switched on.
-The field triggers the aggregation process and, images are recorded during the time the field is being applied (approximately, 5000 seconds).
-Then, we switch off the magnetic field and capture another hour of images during the disaggregation process of the previously formed chains.
-Hence, we record approximately $21000$ images for each experiment.

-This procedure is performed in experiments carried out at different values of $\lambda$ and $\phi_{2D}$.
-The image analysis, data extraction and statistical calculations have been carried out with image processing software developed at our lab, based in the \emph{ImageJ}\cite{imagej} free open source Java program for image analysis.
-In this software, we have implemented an adaptative threshold image processing algorithm that removes the image background and suitably captures the contour of the clusters.
-An example of a filtered image can be seen in Fig.\ref{fig:agres1}.
-The contour of each cluster is then used to calculate geometrical properties such as cluster perimeter, $P$, area, $A$, Feret's diameter (longest distance between cluster contour points), $l_f$, and circularity, $C = 4\pi A/P^2$.